by Leo Cahalan

 I take the reissue off and put on the original Epic release and immediately hear and feel the difference.
 No need to turn up the volume.
 Joe is front and center, Paul’s bass is tight and back, the highs are crisp and have a sweet, almost-harsh edge.
 The mix is clean and in your face.
 The music feels fresh, not tired.
 The original release moves you to tap, to sway, to feel.
 The reissue politely asks you to sit and listen.

 Hey, if I want to listen to polite, nice, round, spacious sounds, I’ll put on Steely Dan’s Aja.
-But I want to bang, I want to shake, I want to dance!
+But I want it banging!
+I want it to slam!
 I want to listen to the damn Clash!
 And so I do – on the original pressing.

 Anyone looking for a polite copy of London Calling, “remastered for superb sound?”
 I’ve got a nice white media mailer to send it to you in.
 My wife would appreciate it.